54th EMWA Conference - Riga

 Content

-• CSR project preparation and timelines
+The course will cover:• CSR project preparation and timelines

 • Writing a CSR according to International Conference on Harmonisation (ICH) E3 guidelines and CORE reference